clarg18/laravel-studio/readme.md

 You can use `composer`, `npm`, and `artisan` in the following ways:

-- `docker-compose run --rm php composer update`
-- `docker-compose run --rm npm npm run dev`
+- `make composer-update`
+- `make watch-poll`

+As you cannot directly pass arguements with make, you can set the cmd variable as such:

-- `docker-compose run --rm php php artisan migrate`
+- `make artisan cmd="migrate"`

+this works for `make artisan`, `make npm` and `make composer`

+You can also read the Makefile for all the commands.

-# Helpful commands
+# Helpful docker commands

 Show running containers